Data Sources

 Fife Council Archives

-The papers of Burntisland Town Council and related organisations, from the period 1689 to 1975.
+A listing of the papers of Burntisland Town Council and related organisations, from the period 1689 to 1975.
+There is also a link to Fife Council Archives' own website, where you can browse for other Burntisland material.

 Statistical Accounts